 - The loose skin folds in the throat of a male frog known as vocal sacs.
 They produce a croaking sound.

 - Nuptial pads are copulatory pads present on the forelimb of the male frog.
 These help in closing the female during Amplexus.

 Q.15.
 Answer in one line:

 - Where are the ovaries in a cockroach located?

 - How many spermathecae are present in an earthworm?

-- How many segments do the abdomen of cockroach contain?
+- How many segments does the abdomen of the cockroach contain?

 - 4th, 5th, and 6th abdominal segments